 The Sixth Form offers an intellectual and a personal challenge.
-Their minds are exercised as they wrestle with the more challenging A Level material, and horizons are broadened as they think more urgently about university and future careers, but I think the Sixth Form should also allow students the opportunity to spread their wings and to take more responsibility – that means taking personal ownership of their studies and also taking responsibility for others.
-At Pangbourne we take time to teach them some leadership theory but, more importantly, we also give them plenty of opportunity to practise it.
+Students' minds are exercised as they wrestle with the more challenging A Level material, and horizons are broadened as they think more urgently about university and future careers.
+I think the Sixth Form should also allow students the opportunity to spread their wings and to take more responsibility – that means taking personal ownership of their studies and also taking responsibility for others.
+At Pangbourne we take time to teach them some leadership theory but, more importantly, we also give students plenty of opportunity to practise it.

 The two Sixth Form years are generally the most enjoyable and memorable of the Pangbourne experience.
 It is a time when students take control of their subjects with a greater emphasis on independent learning.